pereiraj52/TaX-Ray-Canada/replit.md

 - June 24, 2025.
 Added comprehensive household member editing functionality with modal interface and full backend API support
 - June 24, 2025.
 Replaced T1 upload areas with compact upload buttons positioned to the far right of client profiles for cleaner interface
 - June 24, 2025.
 Removed T1 status from client profile area for further interface streamlining
+- June 24, 2025.
+Removed date of birth and province from client profile section for minimal, clean interface
 ```

 ## User Preferences